What Is a Torus?

 - Creating better access for personal oral hygiene.

 Depending on what caused the torus to develop, it may reoccur.
 The growth is usually slow and there is a small chance that retreatment may be necessary.

 Torus Removal Surgery

 The surgical site is anesthetized with local anesthetic and an incision is made over the bony protuberance, which then exposes the underlying bone.
 Specialized instruments are used to remove the tori and the area is smoothed and sutured.
 This procedure can be done under local or general anesthesia, which can be discussed in more details with one of our oral surgeons.

-For more information about tori removal, or to make an appointment at Cumberland Surgical Arts and Associates, PLLC, please use our Request an Appointment form below or call our office: Clarksville TN Oral Surgery Office Phone Number 931-552-3292.
+For more information about tori removal, or to make an appointment at Cumberland Surgical Arts and Associates, PLLC, please use our Request an Appointment form or call our Clarksville office: Clarksville TN Oral Surgery Office Phone Number 931-552-3292.